timescale/docs/timescaledb/how-to-guides/install-timescaledb/installation-mst.md

 # Install Managed Service for TimescaleDB
 Managed service for TimescaleDB is a managed TimescaleDB service hosted in more than 75 regions in AWS, Azure, or GCP.
 You can
-[try Managed Service for TimescaleDB for free][mst-sign-up], no credit card required.
+[try Managed Service for TimescaleDB for free][sign-up], no credit card required.

 Powered by [TimescaleDB][timescale-features], you can create database instances